The Plains Vintage Railway & Historical Museum: Restoration of K 94

-K 94's never re-commenced (even though its restoration commenced in April 1986 but was put off).
+K 94's never re-commenced (even though its restoration commenced in April 1986, but it was put off).
 Most parts that were in good order were used to replace parts in poor order on K 88.
 K 94 today sits behind the carriage shed at The Plains Vintage Railway & Historical Museum and is can be used for comparison purposes when compared with K 88 as it was recovered on 19 January 1974.